How to apply for your Unique Entity Identifier (UEI)

 - You do not have a DUNS number.
 To register for a UEI, you will need to set up an account for your organization.
 Create an account on Sam.gov and follow the steps outlined in the Guide to Getting a Unique Entity ID.

-- When you reach the “Purpose of Registration” page, select “Financial Assistance Awards.”
+- When you reach the “Purpose of Registration” page, select “Unique Entity ID Only.”
 This will let you fill out your application with less information.

 - You might see a validation error on the fourth page of registration on GOV. This may be because your name and address need to be a perfect match in the system.
 Remember, you can look up your DUNS number here to find the listed address, and be sure to copy it exactly.
 Even a small difference can cause an error.
 If this happens, click “Create Incident”.
 Attach documents that prove your information.
 You can describe the problem in the text box.